kubernetes/community/contributors/design-proposals/storage/volume-topology-scheduling.md

 evaluates the node affinity against the node’s labels to determine if the pod can be scheduled on that node.
 If the volume is not bound, this predicate can be ignored, as the binding logic will take into account the PV node affinity.

+##### Caching
+There are two new caches needed in the scheduler.

+The first cache is for handling the PV/PVC API binding updates occurring asynchronously with the main scheduler loop.  `AssumePVCs` needs to store the updated API objects before `BindUnboundPVCs` makes the API update, so that future binding decisions will not choose any assumed PVs.
+In addition, if the API update fails, the cached updates need to be reverted and restored with the actual API object.
+The cache will return either the cached-only object, or the informer object, whichever one is latest.
+Informer updates will always override the cached-only object.
+The new predicate and priority functions must get the objects from this cache intead of from the informer cache.
+This cache only stores pointers to objects and most of the time will only point to the informer object, so the memory footprint per object is small.

+The second cache is for storing temporary state as the Pod goes from predicates to priorities and then assume.
+This all happens serially, so the cache can be cleared at the beginning of each pod scheduling loop.
+This cache is used for:
+* Indicating if all the PVCs are already bound at the beginning of the pod scheduling loop.
+This is to handle situations where volumes may have become bound in the middle of processing the predicates.
+We need to ensure that all the volume predicates are fully run once all PVCs are bound.
+* Caching PV matches per node decisions that the predicate had made.
+This is an optimization to avoid walking through all the PVs again in priority and assume functions.

 #### Performance and Optimizations
 Let: